Robin Morgan: Lectures and professorships

 An invited speaker at numerous universities in North America, Morgan has traveled—as organizer, speaker, journalist—across North America, Europe, and the Middle East to Australia, Brazil, the Caribbean, Central America, China, Indonesia, Israel, Japan, Nepal, New Zealand, Pacific Island nations, the Philippines, and South Africa.
 She has also been a guest professor or scholar in residence at a variety of academic institutions.
 She was guest chair for feminist studies at the New College of Florida in 1971; a visiting professor at The Center for Critical Analysis of Contemporary Culture at Rutgers University in 1987; a distinguished visiting scholar in residence for literary and cultural studies at the University of Canterbury, Christchurch, New Zealand in 1989; a visiting professor in residence at the University of Denver, Colorado in 1996; and visiting professor at the Center for Documentation on Women at University of Bologna, Italy, in 1996.
 She was awarded an honorary degree as a Doctor of Humane Letters by the University of Connecticut at Storrs in 1992.
-The Robin Morgan Papers, a collection that documents the personal, political, and professional aspects of Morgan's life, are archived at the Sallie Bingham Center for Women’s History and Culture at Duke University.
-They date from the 1940s to the present.

 Criticism

-Robin Morgan has been arrested, and has received death threats from both the Right and the Left because of her activism.
+Morgan was placed under arrest as a direct result of her activism; she had received death threats from both the Right and the Left.
 According to a New Yorker magazine article published in the aftermath of Morgan's essay "Goodbye to All That" (#2) going viral on the Internet, "At five feet tall Morgan is, not for the first time, the little woman who has started a big war."
 In her original essay, "Goodbye to All That" (1970), Morgan bade adieu to "the dream that being in the leadership collective will get you anything but gonorrhea," referring to the "male Left".
-She also asserted that Charles Manson was "only the logical extreme of the normal American male’s fantasy."
+She also asserted that Charles Manson was "only the logical extreme of the normal American male's fantasy."

 Two years later, Morgan published the poem "Arraignment", in which she openly accused Ted Hughes of the battery and murder of Sylvia Plath.
 There were lawsuits, Morgan's 1972 book Monster which contained that poem was banned, and underground, pirated feminist editions of it were published.

-As the leading organizer of the 1968 protest of the Miss America Pageant, "No More Miss America!", Morgan attacked the pageant’s "ludicrous 'beauty' standards and also accused the pageant of being racist, since at that time no African American woman had been a contestant.
+As the leading organizer of the 1968 protest of the Miss America Pageant, "No More Miss America!", Morgan attacked the pageant's "ludicrous 'beauty' standards" and also accused the pageant of being racist, since at that time no African American woman had been a contestant.
 In addition––according to Morgan––in sending pageant winners to entertain troops in Vietnam, the women served as "death mascots" in an immoral war.
-Morgan asked, "Where else could one find such a perfect combination of American values -- racism, militarism, capitalism -- all packaged in one 'ideal' symbol, a woman."
+Morgan asked, "Where else could one find such a perfect combination of American values – racism, militarism, capitalism – all packaged in one 'ideal' symbol, a woman."